AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 **Creation**
 A synonym for the ecology or nature of ‘the environment,’ flowing beyond personal or sovereign boundaries.
 Used throughout these essays (semper idem) to highlight creative behavior by the self and commons as a means to align outcomes and address the tragedy of the commons.

+Centralization
+The centredness felt when decision-making returns to one's *legitimate* self-sovereign core from various peripheral nodes including sovereign and hegemonic.
+The realization of philosophical anarchy as practical autonomy.
+The circumstance wherein what one has to offer is accepted by the commons and what one receives is self-determined.

 ------

 ## E